 Awards will be given for outstanding scientific work that develops innovative approaches to strengthening the entrepreneurship ecosystem.
 The aim of the award is to encourage and promote scientists to contribute to more innovative entrepreneurship in society.
 Dissertations that have been awarded at least “magna cum laude” and include a letter of recommendation from the primary reviewer will be evaluated.
 The winner will be selected by a committee consisting of a representative of Stöbich Holding GmbH & Co.
 KG, the head of the Entrepreneurship Hub, other professors and representatives from the business community.

-Applications for the Stöbich Entrepreneurship Doctoral Award 2022 are open until June 30, 2022.
+Applications for the Stöbich Entrepreneurship PhD Award 2023 are open from

 Award: 7.500 Euro